MrCabss69/RepoGPT/README.md

 ```

 The TreeBuilder class handles most of the analysis, including extracting information from files, analyzing classes and functions, and generating the project summary.

+# TODOs:
+Make a module for easy Python usage